pfsense/docs/source/install/verify-downloaded-files.rst

 Verifying Downloaded Files
 ==========================

-When downloading files from the pfSense web site, SHA256 checksum files are available.
+When downloading files from the pfSense® web site, SHA256 checksum files are available.

 These SHA256 files can be used to verify the download completed